mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 > **Why do this first?** Good georeferencing is not just clicking points mechanically.
 It starts with reading the map carefully and noticing how the cartographer represented space.

+> **Concept note: How do you infer a map's projection?** Older maps often do not clearly state their projection, or students may not yet know how to interpret the note if they do.
+You can still make useful inferences by looking at the graticule, the apparent curvature or straightness of parallels and meridians, and whether boundaries that should be straight appear bent or stretched.
+These visual clues help you reason about how the mapmaker projected the curved Earth onto a flat page.

 ## Part 6: Alter the CRS for the Georeferencing Task

 ### Examine the project CRS